The Woman in White by Wilkie Collins (Hardcover) #2016ClassicsChallenge (January)

-I've read a few articles recently whereby people are supposed to feel guilty because they haven't read a book which is considered a classic.
+I've read several articles recently whereby people are supposed to feel guilty because they haven't read a book which is considered a classic.
 As far as I'm concerned, so long as you're reading something and using your mind and imagination, I don't think it matters whether the book is a classic or not.
 Whilst on that note, what makes a classic a classic?
 Who defines what a classic is, and are they correct when they put a book on "the list?"
 There are far too many books out there for us to read them all.
 So my advice is not to worry about whether you have read all the books on the "books you should have read list", read the ones that a friend has read and recommended to you if you think it sounds good, or one that appeals to you for whatever reason, even if it's only because you like the cover...you could surprise yourself!

 Many of the books that appeal to me are often considered classics, so with this in mind I'm taking part in this years #2016ClassicsChallenge ( https://theprettybooks.wordpress.com/2015/12/27/2016-classics-challenge) I am also raising funds for charity whilst completing this challenge and I have set up a JustGiving page to raise funds for Box Clever Theatre Company, details on my JG page!